geoge23/qnect/README.md

 # Qnect

 ## An alternative UI for Home Assistant
-__This is a personal project and uses an internal (and bad) authentication system.
-It is not intended for production deployment.__

-__Many features may be buggy or broken.
-If you are looking for a stable and better documented alternative, please look elsewhere__

 I developed this program to help my parents (who struggle with technology) with accessing Home Assistant.
 They found the endless Lovelace screens to be confusing, so I developed this to ease their experience while accessing the few entities they cared about.